choojs/bankai/README.md

     $ bankai build index.js dist/        # compile and export to dist/

   Notes:
-    When specifying both --watch using the long form, you must omit the = when specifying them to be turned off.
+    When specifying --watch using the long form, you must omit the = when specifying them to be turned off.

   Examples: